"If you have identified yourself

 In another Wisdom for Today from Alan Cohen, and easily one of the more profound to me of those I received, he added, "Buddha said that all suffering is based on the belief that there is something outside you that you need to get to be happy.
 Healing or enlightenment (becoming the Buddha) is based on the belief that there is something inside you that can make you perfectly happy as you discover and claim it."

 It is already within each of us.
 Anyone from the outside could only help us to remember our own inner wealth, beauty and spirit.
 We are not a hole that needs to be filled because within us we are already whole.

 As Abraham, Esther Hicks has said so often, "you will know it by how you feel.
 If you are feeling bad or less than, this is only an indication of the direction you are facing.
 At this point, you may choose to pivot and look upon a different view that feels better, and then by practicing better and better feelings, you are there, and so in this way, you can get to wherever you want to be from where you are."

 I like how Anthony Robbins said it too: "What we can or cannot do, what we consider possible or impossible, is rarely a function of our true capability.
 It is more likely a function of our beliefs about who we are."

 There is a world of difference between seeking and finding. . . and we are in control.

 Become A Seeker Or A Finder?
-Hmmmm.
+Hmmm.
 Finder!

-Spread Some Joy Today--by sharing those things that you have become; that are within you.
+Spread Some Joy Today--by sharing those things that you have become; that is within you.